-Earlier this week, I suggested that we missionaries are pretty adept at coming up with ways of determining whether we have been “good missionaries.”
-I listed 10 definitions of success that miss the mark — many of them stemming from my own experience.
+In an earlier article, I listed 10 definitions of missionary success that miss the mark — many of them stemming from my own experience.
 As promised, here is my attempt to critique these inadequate definitions of success.

 1. Arriving and surviving.
 As I noted in my previous blog post, this definition of success quickly becomes hollow after a missionary arrives on the field.
 We soon realize that entry into a cross-cultural environment is just that — a starting point, a beginning.
 God did not call us to just survive, but to bear fruit.
 (John 15:16)

 2. Fitting in well into a new culture.
 This can be true of someone who is not even a believer!
-I am reminded of Pearl Buck and other early 20th century missionaries to China who fell so in love with the Chinese culture and religion that they ended up rejecting their evangelical faith.
+I am reminded of Pearl Buck and other early 20th century missionaries to East Asia who fell so in love with the culture and religion that they ended up rejecting their evangelical faith.
 See “The Conversion of Missionaries” by Lian Xi.

 3. Accomplishing more than the other missionaries.
 This definition really appeals to our competitive nature, but our standard of success can never be another’s calling and ministry.
 We are accountable to our Master for what he has given us to do, not what he has assigned to our brother.
 Paul says in 2 Corinthians 10:12 (NIV), “We do not dare to classify or compare ourselves with some who commend themselves.
 When they measure themselves by themselves and compare themselves with themselves, they are not wise.”